parli vaijnath temple

 The name “Vaidyanath” or “Vaijnath” translates to “Lord of Physicians”.
 This title emerged because Lord Shiva descended to cure the injured Ravana, thus acting as a divine doctor (called “Vaidya” in Hindu tradition).

-The Parli Vaijnath Jyotirlinga possesses remarkable healing powers:
+Parli Vaijnath Temple possesses remarkable healing powers:

 • Devotees are permitted to touch the Linga during worship, believed to facilitate healing and provide health benefits